 The experts at Readable attest that you have just seven seconds to grab a reader's attention, especially on a website.

-That’s because attention spans are shrinking… yet the amount of information being thrown at people is rising.
+That’s because attention spans are shrinking… yet the amount of information thrown at people is rising.
 We live in a society where information can be available at our fingertips within seconds, all while responding to texts and emails.

 Its website readability tools enable you to find the pages on your site that need a little TLC… scanning for the pages with the worst readability, spelling and grammar for you to update.

-There is no free version of Readable, but it is a pay-as-you-go service, with no minimum term and no cancellation fees.
+There is no free version of Readable, but it is a pay-as-you-go service with no minimum term and no cancellation fees.
 If you cancel, your subscription will run until the end of the period you have already paid for, and you won't be billed again.

 There is also a 7-day free trial with the base plan.